Synchromysticism

 (Or Whatever You Like)

-I'd been thinking about getting a tattoo for my right wrist for for weeks now, I just had to settle for what design I wanted to put there and through a series of shamanic like and synchronistic coincidences the nautical eight-pointed star seemed just Goldilocks right for me.
+I'd been thinking about getting a tattoo for my right wrist for weeks now, I just had to settle for what design I wanted to put there and through a series of shamanic like and synchronistic coincidences the nautical eight-pointed star seemed just Goldilocks right for me.

-I even noticed that an old post I wrote about Frieda Hughes was getting a lot of traffic to it for some reason and when I pulled that post up to reread it there was a photo of the star I took on my 2016 road trip through Oz, so there was another wink for me I guess -
+I even noticed that an old post I wrote about Frieda Hughes was getting a lot of traffic to it for some reason, and when I pulled that post up to reread it there was a photo of the star I took on my 2016 road trip through Oz, so there was another wink for me I guess -

 Frieda Hughes and the Shamanic Spirit of Art?